 The rehabilitation prescription was put forward to improve rehabilitation after trauma.
-It is a patient-held tool setting out the patient’s individual needs for rehabilitation and the plan to provide for them.
+It is a patient-held tool setting out the patient’s needs for rehabilitation and the plan to provide for them.
 It is intended to improve access to rehabilitation and to record unmet needs.
 The National Clinical Audit of Specialist Rehabilitation following major Injury (NCASRI) (here) provides proof of principle for its use within the Major Trauma networks, demonstrating that only 40% of the patients who required further specialist rehabilitation after discharge from the major trauma centres got this. (here)

 Over the last eight years, the Rehabilitation Prescription has slowly improved and become more used.
 Its potential is considerable, but success depends upon easy-to-use digital technology – the paper version is easily lost.
 It is now considered a general tool for all hospital patients needing rehabilitation, for example, after Covid-19.
 A copy of the current Rehabilitation Prescription is available, combined with PICUPS (See below), and it is available here.
 (The Rehabilitation Prescription is the second half of the document you download from the site.)